ydz6708277239/eMovies-redux/README.md

 - Columns pertaining to financial information were replaced with money datatypes to better deal with potential precision issues.

 - In the Movie table, Rating is now numeric and MovieClip is now a varchar(4000) of its associated Youtube trailer (should one exist).

+- Link tables galore: link tables have been added to make tangible the many-many relationship between the Movies-Star and Movies-Genre tables, to assist with queries for such data.
+We anticipate the addition of more link tables as data engineers mine our data for more viewer insights.

 More changes to come in the pipeline.
 Thank you for your time.